- 2 medium butternut squash (about 3 pounds each)

 - Minced fresh parsley

 - Preheat oven to 400°.
-Cut squash in half; discard seeds.
+Halve squash; discard seeds.
 Place squash in a 15x10x1-in. pan coated with cooking spray, cut side down.
 Bake until tender, 40-50 minutes.
 Cool slightly; scoop out pulp.

 Reviews for Spiced Butternut Squash Soup